albar965/littlenavmap-manual/src/en/CUSTOMPROCEDURE.rst

 Set this by using :ref:`select-departure-runway`. :ref:`set-departure-runway-map` or from the context menu of the airport search tab.

-Selecting a departure runway adds a extended runway center line.
+Selecting a departure runway adds an extended runway center line.
 The length of the runway extension can be changed when adding the departure runway.

 The departure guidance is a part of the flight plan similar to a procedure.